brookelove/employee-tracker/employee tracker.md

 # Future

     I would like to implememnt more usability by updating the managers, departments, viewing employees by differert categories like roles or departments.
+I would also like to figure out more of the bugs that are going on with why there is a double and sometimes triple of each item in the table associated with that department.

 # License